222nd New Jersey Legislature

-The 222nd New Jersey Legislature will begin on January 13, 2026, following the 2025 election for Assembly.
+The 222nd New Jersey Legislature began on January 13, 2026, following the 2025 election for the General Assembly.
 It will end on January 11, 2028.

-The members of the Assembly will serve two-year terms through the end of the legislative session in January 2028 while members of the Senate elected in 2023 will continue serving their four-year terms that began in January 2023 that will also expire in January 2028.
+The members of the Assembly will serve two-year terms through the end of the legislative session in January 2028 while members of the Senate elected in 2023 will continue serving their four-year terms that began in January 2024 that will also expire in January 2028.